szabgab/best-practices-for-data-scientists-using-python/README.md

 * Parallel programming (1-2 hours)
     * Show [multiprocessing](https://code-maven.com/slides/python/multiprocess)

+* Clean code (20-30 min)
+    * DRY
+    * meaningful variable and function names
+    * short functions that do only one thing
+    * use good names instead of commenting

 * Shorten the feedback loop: (20-30 min)
-    * Clients
-    * QA
-    * CI with automated tests
     * Code review
     * Pair programming

 * Refactoring - the secret is writing automated tests.
 (1-2 hours)
     * Show test coverage data of open source projects.
     * Show how to write a simple test for simple code.
-    * Show how to write test for code that depends on randomization.
+    * Show how to write tests for code that depends on randomization such as the ML algorithms.

 * OOP design patterns (1-2 hours)
     * General concept of design patterns as a way to talk about designs